-Ernest, an Alberta man who has requested that his last name not be used, has fibromyalgia.
+Ernest Frederiksen, a man living in Alberta, has fibromyalgia.
 The excruciating pain he suffers daily has, in his own words, turned him into a shadow of his former self.
 Despite his suffering, however, Ernest has been denied medical assistance in dying because he does not meet certain requirements under Canada’s assisted dying law.
 This is his story.

 *Trigger warning: There are mentions of suicide in the following piece*